TParr4196/SE467-LevelUpLabs/README.md

 Step 5: `Lambda file talks to our NoSQL database and lambda AWS returns the results`

+Step 6: `The CI/CD pushes the web version of the react native app to the s3 container for web hosting`

 # React/Expo Frontend

 - From `/Turbine`